 Criminal Justice Degree Coursework

 The material covered in a criminal justice degree is diverse and can differ depending on the concentration you choose.
 However, you will typically cover the areas of corrections, social sciences, courts, criminology, law enforcement, and criminal psychology.
 Here are some common courses that you might take in your program:

-A traditional bachelor’s degree takes four years to complete, typically, but the duration can vary depending on certain factors.
+A traditional bachelor’s degree takes four years to complete, typically, but the duration can vary.
 For example, if you decide to take less than a full course load each semester, it will take longer to complete the program.
 If you choose to take courses in the summer, however, then it may be possible for you to graduate early.